New Year fireworks London 2022: where is the display, can you get tickets, start time

 What time does the fireworks display start?

-The event is scheduled to begin at 8pm on Saturday.
-It will run until 12.35am on Sunday (1 January).
+The event will likely begin at around 8pm on New Year's Eve, based on last year.
+It will run until 12.35am on 1 January.

 The entrance to the viewing area will close at 10.30pm.
 It is a ticketed event and you are required to have a ticket to attend.
 It will also be televised by the BBC.